flowsa/channel/README.md

-# channel plugin for Craft CMS 3.x and CMS 4.x
+# channel plugin for Craft CMS 4.x

 Gets a list of all sections available for current site